 - (1) An alternative worksite must be suitable for conducting business.
-Before a telework [or remote work] agreement is approved, the employee must complete the Telework Self-Certification Safety Checklist, included on VA Form 0740, [or the electronic equivalent] certifying that the location where work will be accomplished meets the safety and security criteria, and submit it to the immediate supervisor. - (2) The supervisor and employee will identify resources needed to facilitate the work assignment, assuring all property and equipment needs are satisfied in accordance with the telework [or remote work] agreement.
+Before a telework agreement is approved, the employee must complete the Telework Self-Certification Safety Checklist, included on VA Form 0740, certifying that the location where work will be accomplished meets the safety criteria, and submit it to the immediate supervisor. - (2) The supervisor and employee should identify resources needed to facilitate the work assignment, assuring all property and equipment needs are satisfied in accordance with the telework agreement.

-e.
-Expenses and Equipment.
+h.
+Expenses and Equipment